 The exam itself follows the same pattern as the Latin GCSE, with half the marks for language and half for literature.
 As in Latin, there is a set vocabulary for the language paper, and no coursework.
 The literature papers provide the opportunity to study some of ancient Greece's great literature, such as Homer, in the original.
-In 2019 (pre-CAGs/TAGs), every candidate, bar one, achieved a 9.
+In 2022, every candidate, bar two, achieved a 9.